Last Updated on

-In fact, instead of China lording it over us, it was the other way around when Philippines first joined international basketball.
+In fact, instead of China lording it over us, it was the other way around when the Philippines first joined international basketball.
 The year was 1913, and basketball in the country was still in its formative years.
 Nonetheless, the Filipino cagers reigned supreme in the first ever Far Eastern Games–considered to be Asia’s version of Olympics–beating delegates from Japan and China.

-How China turned things around after that first defeat is beyond the scope of this article, but it provides a perfect backdrop to our nation’s struggle to dominate a sports that clearly favors those with height advantage.
+How China turned things around after that first defeat is beyond the scope of this article, but it provides a perfect backdrop to our nation’s struggle to dominate a sport that clearly favors those with height advantage.

 The Far Eastern Games, also the precursor of Asian Games, was the culmination of the colonizers’ efforts to introduce Western sports in the region.
 It was the brainchild of then newly-established Philippine Amateur Athletic Foundation (PAAF) whose goal was to provide “play for every body.”

 Led by Elwood S. Brown, who was also the director of Y. M. C. A. in Manila, the organization was able to convince China and Japan to bring their delegates to Manila and participate in the “First Oriental Olympic Games,” later renamed into Far Eastern Games.